With its sandy beaches and views of the Picos de Europa mountain range, Santander, the Cantabrian capital, has a lot to offer.

 El Banco Santander

-Given that it’s now one of the world’s largest banks and the largest bank in the Eurozone, it’s likely that the name Santander will ring a bell.
-The impressive Banco Santander building welcomes visitors through its mighty arch and right into the heart of the city.
+Given that it’s now one of the world’s largest banks and the largest bank in the Eurozone, the name Santander will likely ring a bell.
+The impressive Banco Santander building welcomes visitors through its mighty arch and right into the city’s heart.
 Through the arch, you’ll find residents of the city enjoying a glass of wine or a pincho in company.
 This leads us to …

 Casa Lita

-When you think of Spanish food the word tapas probably springs to mind.
-However, on the Camino del Norte you’ll be stepping into Pincho territory (Or Pinxto in the Basque Country).
+The word tapas probably springs to mind when you think of Spanish food.
+However, on the Camino del Norte, you’ll be stepping into Pincho territory (Or Pinxto in the Basque Country).
 Traditionally tapas come free with drinks, while this is not the case in Santander, a pincho will only set you back a euro or two.

 El Faro

 Visit the Cabo Mayor lighthouse.
-If you fancy adding some extra walking onto your Camino trip then it’s worth taking a trip up to the Cabo Mayor lighthouse.
-Along this scenic coastal path, you’ll find secluded beaches and dramatic scenery.
+If you fancy adding some extra walking onto your Camino trip, then it’s worth taking a trip up to the Cabo Mayor lighthouse.
+You’ll find secluded beaches and dramatic scenery along this scenic coastal path.

-Here you’ll find residents of Santander running, walking their dogs and going for their Sunday stroll.
-There are a number of designated viewing points along the way but the whole path is really a feast for the eyes.
-Upon reaching the top you can even stop to sample a portion of the Cantabrian speciality ‘rabas’ (a Spanish name for calamari) and a glass of Rioja, while you soak in the scenery
+Here, you’ll find residents of Santander running, walking their dogs and going for their Sunday stroll.
+There are several designated viewing points along the way, but the whole path is a feast for the eyes.
+Upon reaching the top, you can even stop to sample a portion of the Cantabrian speciality ‘rabas’ (a Spanish name for calamari) and a glass of Rioja while you soak in the scenery.

 Beaches